 Proyect, however, is rather supportive of these actually fascist Gulf absolute monarchies.
 He constantly downplays the role of Saudi Arabia in the 9/11 attacks, and the links of Gulf regimes to extremist Islamist militias in Syria.

 You see, Proyect is stuck in the halcyon days of Cold War Trotkyism™, in which siding with US imperialism is okay when you are fighting the bogeyman of “Stalinism” — which is anything on the Left that Trots don’t like, and, come to think of it, nearly every actually existing socialist government in history.

 Proyect, who is objectively on the side of al-Qaeda in Syria, frequently reduces opponents of Wahhabism and Salafism to crude caricatures of racist, imperialist “New Atheists” like Richard Dawkins and Christopher Hitchens.

 The irony is Proyect surround himself with and cites the work of Hitchens-esque neocons, such as Idrees Ahmad and Sam Charles Hamad, so-called “leftists” who pen daft red-baiting attacks on actual leftists in neocon rags like The Daily Beast.

-Let’s not forget, Hitchens was a Trotkyite before he became a neocon — just like many of his former “comrades,” who, like Proyect, now actively cheer on US imperialism in the Middle East.
+Let’s not forget, Hitchens was a Trotskyite before he became a neocon — just like many of his former “comrades,” who, like Proyect, now actively cheer on US imperialism in the Middle East.